Srujith20/Glomeruli-Binary-Classifier/README.md

 **Influencing Factors**
 **False Positive Results**: Low precision leads to a higher number of false positives, where the model incorrectly identifies individuals as having a disease or condition when they do not.
 This can result in unnecessary anxiety and stress for patients, as well as unnecessary follow-up tests, treatments, or interventions.

-**False Negative Results**: Low recall results in a higher number of false negatives, where the model fails to identify individuals who actually have a disease or condition.
+**False Negative Results**: Low recall results in a higher number of false negatives, where the model fails to identify individuals who have a disease or condition.
 This can lead to missed diagnoses, delayed treatment, and progression of the disease, potentially resulting in poorer patient outcomes and decreased quality of life.

-- Hence, it is essential to maintain balance between the aforementioned factors.
+- Hence, it is essential to maintain a balance between the aforementioned factors.

-- F1 score satisfies the requirement and hence it was selected as the evalutaion metric.
+- F1 score satisfies the requirement and hence it was selected as the evaluataion metric.

 ## Dataset
 <a name="section-6"></a>